-Material have specific used depending upon their characteristics and properties, such as hardness, ductility, malleability, conducting or magnetic etc. What makes steel hard, lead soft, iron magnetic and copper electrically conducting?
-It depends upon the structure- the particular order and bonding of atoms in a material. this clue has made it possible to design and create materials with new and unusual properties and uses for the modern technology.
+Material has specifically used depending upon their characteristics and properties, such as hardness, ductility, malleability, conducting or magnetic, etc. What makes steel hard, lead soft, iron magnetic, and copper electrically conducting?
+It depends upon the structure- the particular order and bonding of atoms in a material. this clue has made it possible to design and create materials with new and unusual properties and uses for modern technology.

-In crystalline solids there is a regular arrangement of molecules.
-The neighbours of every molecules are arranged in a regular pattern that is constant throughout the crystal.
+In crystalline solids, there is a regular arrangement of molecules.
+The neighbors of every molecule are arranged in a regular pattern that is constant throughout the crystal.
 There is, thus an ordered structure in crystalline solids.

-The vast majority of solids, e.g., metals such as copper, iron and zinc, ionic compounds such as sodium chloride ceramics such as zirconia are crystalline.
-The arrangement of molecules, atoms or ions within all types of crystalline solids can be studied using various X-ray techniques. should be noted that atoms, molecules or ions in a crystalline solid are not static.
-For example, each atom in a metal crystal vibrates about a fixed point with an amplitude that increases with rise in temperature. it is the average atomic position which are perfectly ordered over large distances.
+The vast majority of solids, e.g., metals such as copper, iron, and zinc, ionic compounds such as sodium chloride ceramics such as zirconia are crystalline.
+The arrangement of molecules, atoms, or ions within all types of crystalline solids can be studied using various X-ray techniques. should be noted that atoms, molecules, or ions in a crystalline solid are not static.
+For example, each atom in a metal crystal vibrates about a fixed point with an amplitude that increases with a rise in temperature. it is the average atomic position which is perfectly ordered over large distances.

-The cohesive forces between atoms molecules or ions crystalline solids maintain the strict long-range order inspite temperature at which the vibration become so greater that the structure suddenly breaks up, and the solid melts.
+The cohesive forces between atoms molecules or ions crystalline solids maintain the strict long-range order in spite temperature at which the vibration becomes so greater than the structure suddenly breaks up, and the solid melts.
 The transition from solid (order) to liquid (disorder) is, therefore abrupt or discontinuous.
 Every crystalline solid has a definite melting point.

-For example ordinary glass, which is a solid at ordinary temperature, has no regular arrangement of molecules.
-On heating, it gradually soften into a paste like state before it becomes a very viscous liquid at almost 800°c.
+For example, ordinary glass, which is a solid at ordinary temperature, has no regular arrangement of molecules.
+On heating, it gradually softens into a paste-like state before it becomes a very viscous liquid at almost 800°c.
 Thus amorphous solids are also called glassy solids.
-This type of solids have no definite melting point.
+This type of solids has no definite melting point.

 Polymers may be said to be more or less solid materials with a structure that is intermediate between order and disorder.
 They can be classified as partially or poorly crystalline solids.

 Polymers from a large group of naturally occurring and synthetic materials.
-Plastic and synthetic rubbers are termed ‘Polymers’ because they are formed by polymerization reactions in which relative simple molecules are chemically combined into massive long chain molecules or “three dimensional” structures.
-These material have rather low specific gravity compared with even the lightest of metals, and yet exhibit strength-to-weight ratio.
+Plastic and synthetic rubbers are termed ‘Polymers’ because they are formed by polymerization reactions in which relatively simple molecules are chemically combined into massive long-chain molecules or “three-dimensional” structures.
+This material has rather low specific gravity compared with even the lightest of metals, and yet exhibit strength-to-weight ratio.

-Polymers consists wholly or in part of chemical combinations of carbon with oxygen, hydrogen, nitrogen and other metallic or non-metallic elements.
-Polythene, polystrene and nylon,etc., are examples of polymers.
+Polymers consist wholly or in part of chemical combinations of carbon with oxygen, hydrogen, nitrogen, and other metallic or non-metallic elements.
+Polythene, polystyrene, and nylon,etc., are examples of polymers.
 Natural rubber is composed in the pure state entirely of a hydrocarbon with the formula (C5H6).

-A crystalline solid consists of three dimensional pattern that repeats itself over and over again.
-The smallest three dimensional basic structure is called unit cell.
-The whole structure obtained by the repetition of unit cell is known as crystal lattice.
-For example, the pattern of Na Cl particles have a cube shape.
-The cube shape of the sodium chloride is just one of several crystal shape.
-In a cubic crystal all the sides meet at right angles.
+A crystalline solid consists of a three-dimensional pattern that repeats itself over and over again.
+The smallest three-dimensional basic structure is called a unit cell.
+The whole structure obtained by the repetition of the unit cell is known as crystal lattice.
+For example, the pattern of Na Cl particles has a cube shape.
+The cube shape of the sodium chloride is just one of several crystal shapes.
+In a cubic crystal, all the sides meet at right angles.
 Other crystal shapes have corners in which one or more of the angles are not right angles.

 If we hold a soft rubber ball in our hand and then squeeze it, the shape or volume of the ball will change.
 However, if we stop squeezing the ball, and open our hand, the ball will return to its original spherical shape.
 This has been illustrated schematically.